Battle of An Bao: Battle

 Later that morning, the Americans advanced again on the tree line, but the PAVN had left the battlefield, and they found only empty bunkers and fighting positions.

 Aftermath

 The battle was claimed as a U.S. victory with MACV claiming 117 PAVN were killed with 70 weapons recovered, with 18 Americans killed.

+The PAVN also claimed victory, destroying 32 U.S. armored vehicles, defeating three mechanized companies and two infantry companies, but the U.S. reported only five APCs were destroyed.